growilabs/growi-docs/docs/en/README.md

 <div class="features">
   <div class="feature">
     <h2>Markdown x Wiki</h2>
-    <p>Using our split-screen live preview, you can see what you are writing in real-time.
-We support use of emojis, footnotes, to-do lists, raw HTML with Bootstrap, and we provide syntax highlighting for various languages.</p>
+    <p>Using the split-screen live preview, you can see what you are writing in real-time.
+You can use emojis, footnotes, create to-do lists, write raw HTML with Bootstrap, and syntax highlighting for various languages is provided.</p>
   </div>
   <div class="feature">
     <h2>Highly Customizable</h2>